Academic Catalog

 This course will provide an in-depth study of the historical development and experiences of the Ochethi Sakowin groups from the 1890s to the present.

-NAS 415 History of Native American Education (3 credits)
+NAS 415 Historical Survey of Native American Education (3 credits)

 This course will provide a general historical survey of the encounters between Native American and Western education systems, including traditional tribal education, mission schools, BIA schools, and current school systems both on and off reservations in the United States and Canada.